Accessibility

 Seating availability at Bute Park

-For guests who need to sit regularly, on the trail there are the usual park benches along the route, and then clusters of picnic tables halfway along and then again at the end of the route.
+For guests who need to sit regularly, on the trail there will be the usual park benches along the route, and then clusters of picnic tables halfway along and then again at the end of the route.
 You are also welcome to bring your own folding chair for use.

-Christmas at Bute Park stewards are also stationed at points along the trail so can support when required.
+Christmas at Bute Park stewards will also be stationed at points along the trail so can support when required.
 They are easily identifiable in high visibility jackets.

 Neurodivergent Guests

-There are two evenings with a reduced audience capacity and reduced audio volume, which may be a preferable experience to people with neurodivergent conditions.
+There will be two evenings with a reduced audience capacity and reduced audio volume, which may be a preferable experience to people with neurodivergent conditions.

 Disabled Parking